App-vNext/Polly/docs/migration-v8.md

 ```
 <!-- endSnippet -->

-- It's important to remember that the configuration in v8 is options based, i.e. `RetryStrategyOptions` are used.
+It's important to remember that the configuration in v8 is options based, i.e. `RetryStrategyOptions` are used.
-- Notice that to disable waiting between retries the `Delay` property is set to `TimeSpan.Zero`.
-- To retry forever set `MaxRetryAttempts` to `int.MaxValue`.

 ## Migrating bulkhead policy